hyperlabs-finance/hyperbase/README.md

 ### User Account Access

 To access a user account:
-1. The user inputs a personal account subdomain: “bob.hype.surf”
+1. The user inputs a personal account subdomain: “bob.hyper.surf”
 a.
 If the user has an account and key:
 i.
 The local key is used to sign and send the transaction via relay.
 b.
 If the user has an account but no key: